-CK Zheng, the former head of valuation risk at Credit Suisse and now co-founder of crypto hedge fund ZX Squared Capital said that FTX’s fall was part of a “deleveraging process” that began after the COVID-19 pandemic and further accelerated after the fall of Terra Luna Classic (LUNC), formerly Terra (LUNA).
+CK Zheng, now the co-founder of crypto hedge fund ZX Squared Capital, said that FTX’s fall was part of a deleveraging event that began after the COVID-19 pandemic and further accelerated after the fall of the Terra ecosystem, including LUNA, which is now known as Terra Luna Classic (LUNC).

 “I’m sure there are multiple players that will probably get impacted [...] in the following weeks, you know, small, large — but I would say this one in terms of magnitude will be one of the larger ones before the whole cycle really ends.”

 On Nov.
 14, crypto exchange BlockFi admitted to having “significant exposure” to FTX and its affiliated companies.
 A day later, a Wall Street Journal report suggested it was preparing for a potential bankruptcy filing.

 A number of exchanges also halted withdrawals and deposits this week, citing exposure to FTX, including crypto lending platform SALT and Japanese crypto exchange Liquid.